Last Updated on April 23, 2023 by Dave Farquhar

 Over the course of its 12 years on the market, Commodore released a number of Commodore 64 models.
 The computer’s capability changed very little over time, but the technology did.
 The world changed a lot between 1982 and 1994, and that gave Commodore some opportunities to lower costs, chase other market segments, or both.
-The Commodore SX 64 was an example of this.
+The Commodore SX64, also known as the Executive 64, was an example of this, trying to get into the luggable market where Compaq thrived.
+It was a pioneering machine but didn’t set any sales records.

 Commodore in 1984